Rajib-Mardi/Deploy-Microservices-Application/README.md

 ### Project Description

-Created YAML file with 11 Deployment and corresponding Service manifests
+* Create  YAML file with 11 Deployment and corresponding Service manifests for all microservices of an online shop application.
+* Allthe  Services  Components are Internal Services, except the Frontend Service, which needs to be accessed from browser